After-Hours Rental Emergencies: A PM Playbook

 After-hours emergency triage: how to decide what to do

-If yes: instruct 911/utility emergency line first.
+If yes, instruct the resident to call 911 or the utility emergency line first.
 Property management is not emergency services.

 2) Is there active damage happening right now?

-If water is running, sewage is backing up, or something is sparking/burning—dispatch.
+If water is running, sewage is backing up, or something is sparking or burning, dispatch.
+In short, stop the damage first and sort out the invoice later.

 3) Can the resident safely stabilize it?